Cast members in Six: Where are they now?

 Catherine of Aragon

 The role of Catherine of Aragon was originated by Renée Lamb, who starred in the musical’s debut performances from 2017.
 One of the founding cast members in Six, she played Henry VIII’s first wife for a year.
-Since appearing in Six, Lamb has starred in Little Shop of Horrors and will play Jenna Rolan in the British premiere of Be More Chill at The Other Palace.
+Since appearing in Six, Lamb has starred in Little Shop of Horrors and played Jenna Rolan in the British premiere of Be More Chill at The Other Palace.

 Catherine of Aragon is currently played in London by Jarneia Richard-Noel, making her West End debut in the role.